DavidKocman36/IRCPhone/README.md

 3. libsqlite3-dev
 4. all liblinphone [dependencies](https://gitlab.linphone.org/BC/public/linphone-sdk)

 You may use the provided bash script to retrieve dependencies 2 and 3.
-Just run `chmod u+x ./packages.sh` if the script is not executable, then launch it with `sudo ./packages.sh`.
+Just run `chmod u+x ./packages.sh` if the script is not executable, then launch it with `sudo ./packages.sh`, but the library must be built first.

 ## Liblinphone build